-How does it feel?
+How does acupuncture treatment feel?

-Does it hurt?
+Does acupuncture hurt?

 Should I tell my doctor about my planned acupuncture treatment?

 If you are currently receiving treatment from your doctor it is recommended you tell your doctor that you are planning to have acupuncture.
 Do not stop taking your medication without professional guidance.
 Please advise Annabel about any medication and supplements you are taking as this may affect your response to the acupuncture treatment.
 The acupuncture treatment may enable you to reduce or even stop taking some forms of medication, but you should always consult your doctor regarding any change of prescription.
-Acupuncture works well either as a stand alone therapy or in combination with other therapies.
+Acupuncture works well either as a stand-alone therapy or in combination with other therapies.

 I have private health insurance, will it cover my cost for treatment?